-The Commission is of the view that the indexation process as set out in both the proposed Rule and the Rule as Made is largely a mechanistic process, and one which would include no element of discretion in the determination of new values.
+The Commission is of the view that the indexation process as set out in both the proposed and draft Rules is largely a mechanistic process and one which would include no element of discretion in the determination of new values.
 Provided the methodology is clear, once the CPI has been published by the ABS only a simple calculation would be required to be made before publication of the updated MPC and CPT.